 - Hold the pose for 5-10 breaths, then move into a sequence or exit by dropping your knees back to the tabletop.

 Tips for Mastering the Pose

-Downward Dog can feel awkward for beginners and people with tight hamstrings.
+Downward Dog pose can feel awkward for beginners and people with tight hamstrings.
 You may not have the perfect “heels to the floor” position right off the bat.
 Don’t worry!
-It’s perfeclty natural to ease into this pose and allow your body to open up over time.
-Use these tips to master your Down Dog for seamless flows and a flexibility release:
+It’s perfectly natural to ease into this pose and allow your body to open up over time.
+Use these tips to master your Down Dog for seamless flows and a flexible release:

 Tip #1: For Rounded Spine or Low Back Pain, Bend Your Knees